ebzzry/vee/NOTES.md

 - wall (n): the longest/largest column in a registry
 - wall copy (v): to create a copy of a template to a new registry, wherein all columns in the new registry have the same lengths as the wall from template
+- forge (v): to instantiate a record then add it to the registry

 TODO